Phong6698/Tagtion/README.md

 # Tagtion-API
-A REST API for hashTAG collecTION application
+A REST API for Tagtion (hashTAG collecTION) application